CarolineWeeLab/EZBehavior/README.md

 2. Sleep/locomotor data

-    Preparation: Download the zipped example raw Excel files and unzip all the them.
+    Preparation: Download the zipped example raw Excel files and unzip all the them (n=48 files).
 Put all the files in the same folder with the v5.63.xlsm file.

     Step-1: Use the SleepData_Template_v5.63.xlsm to analyze the example sleep raw data files